Natálie Kocábová: Career

 Kocábová received her first exposure at the age of eleven by providing vocals for low-budget albums by Dagmar Patrasová, Baby studio s Dádou (1995) and Vánoce s Dádou (1996), both designed for children.
 Shortly before her debut release, she was credited as a co-writer on a track entitled "Some People" that appeared on the album Velvet Revolution (1999), by Michael Kocáb, Petr Kolář and Tomáš Kympl.
 Her debut Fly Apple Pie was released on January 9, 2000, through Epic Records in partnership with Sony BMG.
 The album was the first full-length record issued by a Czech artist in the 2000s, and featured fifteen tracks mainly in English, all composed by her father Michael Kocáb, whose name also appeared on the cover.
 Her mother, Marsha, also supplied lyrics.
-Upon its release, the album was negatively received by critics, who slammed the record, with some referring to it as a shallow marketing tactic from Kocáb and others accusing his daughter of nepotism.
+Upon its release, the album was negatively received by critics, some of whom labelled it as a shallow marketing tactic from Kocáb and others accused his daughter of nepotism.
 Two music videos were produced, for the tracks "So Changes Go" and "Mayday", but the constant negative publicity hurt the album's sales.

-In following years, to protect herself from such criticism, Kocábová focused on writing her own poems and short novels.
-Her subsequent literary works, such as Slyšíš mě?
-(2002), Monarcha Absint (2003), Schola Alternativa (2004) and Někdo je v domě (2005), helped to establish her as an independent writer.
-Some of her other side projects included music productions; she was cast in the musical theatre production Starci na chmelu (2001/02), and also contributed vocals to her father's album Za kyslík (2002).
-Her sophomore studio effort, Hummingbirds in Iceland, was launched on June 12, 2006.
-As with her previous release, the record was distributed via Sony BMG and supervised by Kocáb.
-However, this time she also worked with other songwriters-producers, including Michal Pavlíček Jr, Michaela Poláková and Lukáš Máchal.
-The album was promoted by a video, for "Neverland", and received favorable reviews from journalists, who especially acknowledged its progressive sound; only a few critics repeated their criticisms.
-Nonetheless, Kocábová's second album was still not a great commercial success.
+In following years, Kocábová focused on writing poems and short novels.
+Her subsequent written works included Slyšíš mě?
+(2002), Monarcha Absint (2003), Schola Alternativa (2004) and Někdo je v domě (2005).
+She was cast in the musical theatre production Starci na chmelu (2001/02), and also contributed vocals to her father's album Za kyslík (2002).
+Her second studio album, Hummingbirds in Iceland, was released on 12 June 2006, again distributed via Sony BMG and supervised by Kocáb.
+Other songwriters and producers who worked on the album included Michal Pavlíček Jr, Michaela Poláková and Lukáš Máchal.
+The album was promoted by a video, for "Neverland", and received favorable reviews from journalists, who especially acknowledged its "progressive sound"; other critics repeated their previous criticisms.

-After two creatively calm years, during which she published a novel called Růže: Cesta za světlem...
-(2007), Kocábová began to take more initiative with her music, and also began experimenting with other genres.
-In 2008, she contributed the opening track "Tramtárie" to an all-female compilation Ohrožený druh by Michal Horáček, also on Sony BMG.
-Starting in 2009, the singer began collecting material for her next studio album.
+Kocábová published a novel called Růže: Cesta za světlem... in 2007, and in 2008, she contributed the opening track "Tramtárie" to an all-female compilation Ohrožený druh by Michal Horáček, also on Sony BMG.
+From 2009 she began collecting material for her next studio album.
 However, Walking on the A-bomb, produced by Jiří Burian, was rejected by Sony.
-After Kocábová signed a distribution deal with music magazine Report, the record was released in a cardboard sleeve on December 1, 2010.
-Her third album, preceded by an EP of the same name, was well received on the indie club circuit and she embarked on a tour of small venues.
+After Kocábová signed a distribution deal with music magazine Report, the record was released in a cardboard sleeve on 1 December 2010, and was followed by a small venue tour.

+In January 2026, Kocáb, together with Czech journalist and hybrid propaganda expert Alexandra Alvarová, founded the bilingual media and journalistic project Radio Free America, inspired by Radio Free Europe.
+The project's stated aim was to build a bridge between European and American information spaces, explain U.S. politics to European audiences and vice versa, and combat disinformation and hybrid propaganda.
+Launched through a crowdfunding campaign, it focused primarily on strengthening transatlantic relations and democratic values amid growing polarization.